Last updated on July 20th, 2022

 - You should consider the opportunity to install an underfloor heating system if possible.

 - For further information on bathroom installation or new bathroom costs please see our helpful guides.

 - It may be easier to build an extension for your new bathroom than to simply move it to an existing room.
 Our guide to house extension costs can help with your decision.
-The average bathroom extension cost is £1,950 per m2 + £3,750 added to the total cost.
-This price will be in addition to the cost of moving a bathroom upstairs.
+The average bathroom extension cost is £2,850 per m2.

 The average cost of moving a bathroom to the next room is £7,150, but this may be lower depending on the layout of your home.

 It is usually cheaper and easier to move a bathroom to the adjacent room than upstairs as pipework will be easily accessible.
 Having said this, there may still be issues with moving the soil pipe.